Guido Villar

-Guido Emanuel Villar (born 15 February 1998) is an Argentine professional footballer who plays as a goalkeeper for Olimpo.
+Guido Emanuel Villar (born 15 February 1998) is an Argentine professional footballer who plays as a goalkeeper for Ecuadorian Serie A club Independiente del Valle.

 Club career

 Villar's senior career got underway with Olimpo, after a youth stint with them, Villa Delfina (between 2006 and 2007) and Bella Vista.
 He was put into the first-team of the Primera División club in 2016–17, but didn't make his debut until 2017–18 when he marked it with a ninety-minute appearance against San Lorenzo at the Estadio Pedro Bidegain on 17 March 2018; on the way to four appearances as Olimpo suffered relegation.

 International career

 Villar was called up to train with the Argentina U17s in 2014.